26 Nov Remi Cohen’s road to success

 Today, Cohen directs the wine-making process from the vineyard to the bottle for Cliff Lede Vineyards in the Stags Leap District of Napa Valley and FEL Wines in the Anderson Valley.
 She also oversees the sales of all wines both domestic and international, as well as through the hospitality experience and the wine club direct-to- consumer programs.

-In fewer than 20 years, Cohen Cohen went from viticulture student to viticulturist and winemaker to general manager.
+In fewer than 20 years, Remi Cohen went from viticulture student to viticulturist and winemaker to general manager.
 Sometimes it is who you meet along the way that will lead you down the road you take, and sometimes it is about finding people who believe in you and who are willing to take a chance.
 But it is also about having a vision, setting goals and working hard.
 And, as Cohen said, do what you love and be your own advocate.

 Read the original story in the Napa Valley Register.